Navid200/xDrip/docs/Nightscout/GoogleCloud.md

 You will need a credit card to set up billing.
 The hope is that this will be free.
 But, we are still testing to confirm that it will be free.
 Regardless, a credit card is required.
-Unfortunately, you will not qualify for Free Tier  if you are in Australia or China.
+If you have a follower who is in Australia or China, the data traffic from your server to them will not qualify for Free Tier.
 This is based on the following note:
 ![](./images/Australia.png)
 But, hopefully, other free options will apply to you.
+I hope to add more detail here quantifying what the cost will be.

 The screenshots have been created from a computer.
 It may be difficult to follow on a mobile device.
 It will take a while (about 90 minutes) to go through the entire setup.
 There are suggested break periods.